derekshiii/A3-DualUD/README.md

 ## Data Preparation

 Please organize your dataset according to the following structure.
-For example, using the Abdomen dataset with CT and MR modalities:
+For example, using the Abdomen dataset with CT and MR modalities.
+The processed Abdomen datasets can be accessed by https://drive.google.com/drive/folders/1vQSu_nqwDx6roVp9WsN1eiYjvdwXkpyf?usp=drive_link

 ```
 /path/to/your/dataset/